 - Education and Training: demonstration, extension, on-farm/ranch research

 - Farm Business Management: budgets/cost and returns

 - Pest Management: competition, integrated pest management, mulches - killed, mulches - living, physical control, prevention, weed ecology

 - Sustainable Communities: sustainability measures

-1. Critically evaluate the role of N transfer in the development of weed populations.
+1. Critically evaluate the role of N transfer in the development of weed patches.

 a.
 Determine N transfer distances and penetration into weed patches, and the impact of transfer on weed population dynamics.

 b.
-Determine the influence of N on weed competitiveness and reproduction.
+Determine the influence of N transfer on weed competitiveness and reproduction.

-2. Compare weed growth, patch development, and seed production in a traditional organic production system with the new, modified system that uses a “low N transfer” soybean variety in rotation with crops that have low N requirements and high N use efficiencies.
+2. Compare weed growth, competitiveness, and seed production in traditional organic production systems with the new, modified system that uses a “low N transfer” soybean variety in rotation with a sweetpotato variety that has a lower N requirement.